stennety/mywebsite/_posts/2021-12-11-indieweb-included.md

 This year I decided to make my site further compatible with the wider web and let my content be found and shared more organically.

 The IndieWeb is a community that advocates for the individual (hence indie) web.
-Personal places for your content before third-parties outside of your control.
+Personal places for your content before third-party silos, outside of your control.

 ## Indie Already